 Further, legal entities are also exposed to criminal liability for the conduct of individuals who act on their behalf and to their benefit.

 Two types of penalty are imposed on legal entities: principal penalties and supplementary penalties, which are applicable to the offender in addition to the principal penalties.
-The principal penalties consist of pecuniary fines or compulsory dissolution of the legal entity, while the supplementary penalties may lead to for example, the cessation of one or more of the offending company's activities, prohibition on participating in public procurement procedures, etc. The fines on the other hand may range from 300,000 ALL to 50.000.000 ALL.
+The principal penalties consist of pecuniary fines or compulsory dissolution of the legal entity, while the supplementary penalties may lead to for example, the cessation of one or more of the offending company's activities, prohibition on participating in public procurement procedures, etc. The fines on the other hand may range from 300,000 ALL (approx. EUR 2,400) to 50,000,000 ALL (approx. EUR 409,000).

 The court may also order the compulsory dissolution of the company in more serious circumstances such as when the sole purpose of establishing the entity was to commit the criminal offense.